 This is where the controversy comes into play.
 The decision to see who begins with the ball is decided by the flip of a coin.
 If the team that wins the coin flip scores first, the loser never even touched the ball.

-If the team who receives the ball first drives down the field and kicks a field goal, the other team will receive possession on the ensuing kickoff and will have a chance to win by scoring a touchdown or extend overtime by kicking a field goal to tie the game within the 10-minute quarter.
+However, if the team that receives the ball first drives down the field and kicks a field goal, the other team will receive possession on the ensuing kickoff and will have a chance to win by scoring a touchdown or extend overtime by kicking a field goal to tie the game within the 10-minute quarter.
 This rule was changed in 2012.
 Before that, all a team needed to do to win the game in overtime was march down the field and kick a field goal.